What is the MCRP Capstone Project?

 Will MCRP students receive course credit for completing the Capstone Project?

 MCRP students will receive 3 credits for completing the Capstone Project via the registration in PLAN 528A.
 Please note that PLAN 528A is a MCRP Program Requirement and students must be registered in the course to complete their MCRP program (Exception: MCRP students in the Indigenous Community Planning (ICP) concentration).
-Information on the course, PLAN 528A, including the Course Outline, may be found on our Courses section.
+Information on the course, PLAN 528A may be found in the Course Outline.

 Students are not permitted to register for PLAN 528A.
 Instead, this is initiated by the Graduate Administrator, who registers the student upon receiving the Capstone Selection form and Outline, approved and signed by the student’s Faculty Advisor.
 Registration in PLAN 528A continues until completion of the Capstone.